AkariBowens/D424APKLink/README.md

 # 🎓 Academic Planner Mobile App
-*A cross-platform academic planning tool for WGU students, built with .NET MAUI 8*
+*A cross-platform academic planning tool for university students, built with .NET MAUI 8*

 ## 📱 Overview
-The **Academic Planner Mobile App** is a full-stack mobile application designed to help **Western Governors University** students plan, track, and manage their academic progress.
-It was developed as part of my **Software Engineering Capstone** project at WGU.
+The **Academic Planner Mobile App** is a full-stack mobile application designed to help university students plan, track, and manage their academic progress.
+It was developed as part of my **Software Engineering Capstone.**

 ## 🔧 Tech Stack
 - **Frontend/Backend:** .NET MAUI 8